House Republicans vote to rebuke Kamala Harris over administration's handling of border policy

 The House vote showed some early signs of cracks in the confidence that Democrats have so far bestowed on Harris.

-The six Democrats who voted for the resolution were mostly members from battleground districts and had previously been critical of Biden.
+The six Democrats who voted for the resolution — Reps.
+Yadira Caraveo of Colorado, Henry Cuellar of Texas, Don Davis of North Carolina, Jared Golden of Maine, Mary Peltola of Alaska and Marie Gluesenkamp Perez of Washington state — were all members from battleground districts and had previously been critical of Biden on the border.
 The measure called for "elected officials who understand the gravity of the crisis at the border and who will execute the policies to fix the border crisis.”

+“This isn’t about any one person — it’s about our border not being secure and fentanyl destroying Alaska communities,” Peltola said in a statement.

+Caraveo endorsed Harris this week, but the congresswoman emphasized her own independence in a statement after the vote, saying she was sent to Washington to be "an independent voice who will stand up to party leaders when they’re wrong.”

 As vice president, Harris was tasked with overseeing diplomatic efforts to deal with issues spurring migration in the Northern Triangle countries of El Salvador, Guatemala and Honduras, as well as pressing them to strengthen enforcement on their own borders.
 The Biden administration wanted to develop and put in place a long-term strategy that gets at the root causes of migration from those countries.